iredmail/iRedAPD/README_PLUGINS.md

 ## Define your plugin priority in iRedAPD config file `settings.py`

 Please define the priority of your plugin, so that iRedAPD can apply plugins in ideal order.
+If no priority defined, defaults to 0 (lowest).

 Priorities of built-in plugins are defined in `libs/__init__.py`, parameter `PLUGIN_PRIORITIES`.
 You should define the priority of your own plugin in iRedAPD config file `/opt/iredapd/settings.py`, so that it won't be overriden after upgrading iRedAPD.

 ## SMTP protocol state